Turbinate Hypertrophy and Treatment

 The primary issue people experience with their turbinates is turbinate hypertrophy (enlarged turbinates).
 Enlarged turbinates can be caused by allergies, chronic sinus inflammation, or environmental irritants.
 Turbinate hypertrophy can be situational or chronic.
 A common type of situational turbinate hypertrophy is the nasal cycle, in which the turbinates on one side of the nose will swell for four to six hours before returning to their normal size, at which point the turbinates on the other side will begin to swell.

 A patient with a deviated nasal septum is more likely to have both turbinate hypertrophy and concha bullosa.
 Septal deviation causes turbinate hypertrophy because the structures within the nose tend to grow so that they fill open areas.
-If your septum is deviated to the left, that creates space for the right turbinate to grow larger.
+If your septum is deviated to the left, that creates space for the right middle and inferior turbinate to grow larger.

 Treatment options vary depending on the cause of your enlarged turbinates.
 Make sure you are certain of the cause before you begin treatment.
-If your enlarged turbinates are a result of allergies or environmental irritants, you can allergy-proof your home(link) by following simple precautions to get rid of pollen, dust, and pet dander.
-The best long-term treatment for chronically enlarged turbinates – especially if caused by a deviated septum – is turbinate reduction surgery, which is often performed at the same as a septoplasty.
+If your enlarged turbinates are a result of allergies or environmental irritants, you can allergy-proof your home by following simple precautions to get rid of pollen, dust, and pet dander.
+Medications like nasal steroids should be tried but need to be continued and have varying efficacy.
+The best long-term treatment for chronically enlarged turbinates – especially if caused by a deviated septum, is turbinate reduction surgery.
+Turbinate reduction surgery is often performed at the same time as a septoplasty.
 Consult a board-certified ENT to determine the best course of treatment for you.